shubharaj01/FocusLock/README.md

 * Developed the frontend interface and user experience.
 * Designed responsive dashboard pages.
-* Managed GitHub repository and project documentation.
 * Implemented website blocking functionality.

 ### **Pragna**

 * Designed the overall system architecture.
+* Implemented authentication and database integration.
 * Developed the Chrome Extension.
-* Coordinated project deliverables.
-* Tested, debugged, and refined the application.

 ### **Kavya**

 * Developed backend services and REST APIs.
-* Implemented authentication and database integration.
+* Tested, debugged, and refined the application.
 * Optimized backend functionality.

 ### **Kruthika**

-* Implemented website blocking functionality.
+* Coordinated project deliverables.
 * Integrated the extension with the backend.
 * Assisted with planning, documentation, and testing.